BDC Hamburger Icon

 Should you hire hourly employees or salaried employees?

-While hourly workers are paid for time logged, salary workers receive a set compensation package unaffected by hours.
+While hourly workers are paid for time logged, salaried workers receive a set compensation package unaffected by hours.
 Business owners must weigh the pros and cons of hourly and salaried employees to determine the best fit for their company.

-Pros and cons of hourly employees
+Pros and Cons of Hourly Employees

 Depending on your business needs, hourly employees may make financial sense.